DeHealthFoundation · UA

 Funding & donations

-• Can ordinary Ukrainians still donate?
+• How can ordinary Ukrainians help?

-• How can international supporters donate?
+• How can international partners help?

 Transparency & accountability